liuyejia/starter-hugo-academic/content/home/contact.md

   # Contact details (edit or remove options as required)
-  email: yliu807 at ucr dot edu
+  email: yejialiu888 at gmail dot com